kgn/BBlock/readme.md

 ###NSArray+BBlock.h

-Enumerate each object in the array
+Enumerate each object in the array.

 ```obj-c
 - (void)enumerateEachObjectUsingBlock:(void(^)(id obj))block;
 ```
 ###NSImage+BBlock.h

-Returns an `NSImage` that can be used to cache drawing
+Returns an `NSImage` that can be used to cache drawing.

 ```obj-c
 + (NSImage *)imageForSize:(NSSize)size withDrawingBlock:(void(^)())drawingBlock;